OwenFeik/realmview/README.md

 * Added tokens can't be edited by players
 * Sometimes players can't see all lines
 * Help menu
-* When disconnected, try and reconnect (while spinning map)
 * Photoshop style stroke changes (maybe)
 * Set sprite aspect ratio
+* Token auras and health bars

 ## Bugs
 * Undoing creation of a shape moves it to a 0x0 at cursor
 * Updating sprite shape via menu is broken
 * Tool selection gets broken when changing stroke
-* When saving a scene, a new project is created
 * Fog of war sometimes doesn't show up

 # Documentation